evaldasstu/zonalmaps/README.md

 ## Overview

 Zonal Maps creates embeddable maps with location markers using data from [Google Sheets](https://www.google.com/sheets/about/) spreadsheets.
-It has a powerful **zoning feature** which allows assigning object sets to geographical areas and automatically displays boundaries and additional information for such zones.
+It has a powerful **zoning feature** which allows assigning object sets to geographical areas and automatically displays boundaries of such zones.

 To do: add zoning visual?